 Prior to being elected to the Assembly, Mayes was active in local government, serving three terms on the Yucca Valley Town Council and as a board member of both the San Bernardino Associated Governments and the League of California Cities.
 Professionally, Mayes was a financial planner, small business owner and Chief of Staff to the Chair of the San Bernardino County Board of Supervisors.
 This combination of experience has made him a strong advocate for local control and fiscal responsibility.

-Mayes is a graduate of Liberty University.
-He and his wife, Shanon, are lifelong residents of Yucca Valley.
+Mayes is a graduate of Liberty University and is a lifelong resident of Yucca Valley.